Skip to Content

 Curriculum

-Residents will get 150+ hours of 1:1 mentoring where the resident leads a patient encounter with a mentor present.
-Mentors will provide the resident with feedback, make suggestions for improvement—whether they be clinical reasoning or improvement of psychomotor delivery of patient management.
-Residents will be in an outpatient facility working with a complex veteran population.
+Residents will get 200+ hours of 1:1 mentoring where the resident leads a patient encounter with a mentor present.
+Mentors will provide the resident with feedback, make suggestions for improvement—whether they are clinical reasoning, improvement of psychomotor delivery of patient management, or complex case management.
+Residents will be in an outpatient facility working with a complex Veteran population and will receive 300+ hours of didactic education.
 Training includes:

 • Rigorous practice of applied anatomy and applied kinesiology